nuxeo-sandbox/nuxeo-s3-utils/README.md

   * `durationInSeconds`: Optional, default is set to the value found in the S3Handler configuration.
   * `contentType`: Optional, String.
   * `contentDisposition`: Optional, String.<br/>
-      `contentType` and `contentDisposition` are optional but it is recommended to set them to make sure the is no ambiguity when the URL is used (a key without a file extension for example)
+      `contentType` and `contentDisposition` are optional but it is recommended to set them to make sure there is no ambiguity when the URL is used (a key without a file extension for example)

 #### `S3Utils.GetObjectMetadata`
 * Label: `Files > S3 Utils: Get Object Metadata`